KelvinHere/book-review-app/testing.md

 setup is required if running locally, as explained below in [Writing your own unittests](#writing-your-own-unittests).
 This allows the app to be tested end to end and stops the risk of the tests corrupting the live database.

 An example of this end to end testing would be, testing the view that adds a book to the database.
-The unittest posts imitation form data to the insert_book view, the viewbooks view is then called to render the viewbooks.html page where this information should now be displayed and the test asserts that all the book information that should be pulled from the database is displayed on the output page.
+The unittest posts imitation form data to the 'insert_book' view, the 'viewbooks' view is then called to render the viewbooks.html page where the form information added should be read from the database and be displayed.
+The test asserts that all the book information that should be read from the database is present on the viewbooks.html output page.

 The result of my unittests
 - ![unittests](https://github.com/KelvinHere/book-review-app/blob/master/readme-files/testing/unittests.jpg "result of unit tests")